qgis/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

    |zoomFullExtent| |zoomIn| |zoomOut|

 #.
 Zoom and pan the map in the main QGIS window.
-   You can also pan the map using the :guilabel:`Move item content`
+   You can also pan the map using the |moveItemContent|
-   tool: |moveItemContent|

-   When zooming in, the map view will not refresh by itself.
-   This is so that it doesn't waste your time redrawing the map while you're zooming the page to where you want it, but it also means that if you zoom in or out, the map will be at the wrong resolution and will look ugly or unreadable.
+   :guilabel:`Move item content` tool.

+   The map view updates as you zoom in or zoom out.
 #.
+If, for any reason, the map view does not refresh correctly,
-Force the map to refresh by clicking this button:
+   you can force the map to refresh by clicking this button:

    .. figure:: img/refresh_button.png
       :align: center